BillHoweLab/ai-clinic/_services/01-service-office-hours.md

 summary: 'Bring your questions to our weekly office hours, where you can leverage the expertise of our faculty to help with research design.'
 ---

 Clinic staff are available on a weekly basis to help with a variety of issues related to the use of general-purpose AI in research.
+Visit our office hours <a href="../schedule.html">scheduling page</a> to make a Zoom appointment with the clinic.

 Our staff can help with topics including:

 * Drawing inferences from large corpora of text or images using general-purpose models
 * Estimating error when using general-purpose models for quantitative analysis